 Not Your Average Hallmark Card

-Once the Roman Church took the festival over to honor their new Saint Valentine, Lupercalia was systematically banned.
-In its place The Church created a new holiday, loosely based on the festival’s pagan origins.
-There are few official records but according to the lore, Valentine was a cleric for the Church who secretly continued to wed young soldiers to their loves after marriage was banned under the rule of Pope Gelasius.
-When caught, Valentine was jailed and sentenced to death.
+Once the Roman Church took the festival over in honor of their new Saint Valentine, Lupercalia was systematically banned.
+In its place, the church created a new holiday, loosely based on the festival’s pagan origins.
+Records are scant, but according to lore, Valentine was a cleric for the church who secretly wed young soldiers to their loves after marriage was banned under the rule of Pope Gelasius.
+When caught, for his infraction Valentine was jailed and sentenced to death.
 Not one to idly sit and wait for his execution, legend has it that Valentine not only befriended his jailer but also managed to heal the jailer’s blind daughter.

 Grateful as he was, the jailer converted to Christianity.
 Throughout his imprisonment, Valentine sent dozens of letters to the jailer’s daughter before writing his farewell note on the eve of his February 14th beheading, which he signed, “Your Valentine.”
-The martyred Valentine would eventually be named the “Patron Saint of Love” and thus, a holiday was born.
-This was a smart move by the church as it turns out people love celebrating love.
+He would eventually be named the “Patron Saint of Love,” and thus, a holiday was born.
+This was a clever ploy by the church, as it turns out people love celebrating love.
 So let’s celebrate the church by watching murder.

 The notion of martyrdom is the obvious connection with Saint Valentine, but if you dig a little deeper into Martyrs you’ll find a visceral experience that isn’t afraid to let you explore the concepts of love, loyalty, and false imprisonment.
 Having seen both the remake and the original, I strongly recommend the original…if you have the stomach for it.
 It’s more elegantly done than the remake, a film that draws you in and then turns up the carnage scene by scene until its masterful climax.